-- Rothschild & Co Bank AG ("R&CoBZ") incorporated in Switzerland and supervised by the Swiss Financial Market Supervisory Authority ("FINMA"); - Rothschild & Co Bank International Limited ("R&CoBI") incorporated in Guernsey and supervised by the Guernsey Financial Services Commission ("GFSC"); - Rothschild Martin Maurel SCS ("RMM"), formerly named Rothschild & Cie Banque ("RCB"), incorporated in France and supervised by the ACPR; and - Rothschild Martin Maurel Monaco ("RMMM") incorporated in Monaco and supervised by the ACPR.
+- Rothschild & Co Bank AG ("R&CoBZ") incorporated in Switzerland and supervised by the Swiss Financial Market Supervisory Authority ("FINMA"); - Rothschild & Co Bank International Limited ("R&CoBI") incorporated in Guernsey and supervised by the Guernsey Financial Services Commission ("GFSC"); - Rothschild Martin Maurel SCS ("RMM"), incorporated in France and supervised by the ACPR; and - Rothschild Martin Maurel Monaco ("RMMM") incorporated in Monaco and supervised by the ACPR.

-As at 31 December 2019, the regulatory consolidation scope is identical to the statutory consolidation scope.
+As at 31 December 2020, the regulatory consolidation scope is identical to the statutory consolidation scope.

-Unless otherwise indicated, financial information presented in this document is as at 31 December 2019.
-As there is a significant overlap between the information disclosure requirements for Pillar 3 and information already disclosed in the Rothschild & Co 2019 Annual Report, this document should be read in conjunction with that report.
-The Rothschild & Co Group organisation presented in this document is consistent with the governance arrangements described within the Rothschild & Co 2019 Annual Report.
+Unless otherwise indicated, financial information presented in this document is as at 31 December 2020.
+As there is a significant overlap between the information disclosure requirements for Pillar 3 and information already disclosed in the Rothschild & Co 2020 Annual Report, this document should be read in conjunction with that report.
+The Rothschild & Co Group organisation presented in this document is consistent with the governance arrangements described within the Rothschild & Co 2020 Annual Report.